Honors Program

 To receive a Bachelor of Science with honors designation, students must

-1. Submit a formal, written report to their research advisor no later than the fourth week of their final quarter
+- Submit a formal written report to both your research advisor and second faculty member no later than the fourth week of your final quarter or by a date preferred by your research advisor.

 The decision whether a given research project merits an award of honors will be made jointly by the student’s faculty advisor, second reader, and the Undergraduate Program Director, and will be based on the quality of both the honors work and the student’s other work in earth sciences.